When to convert PDF to JPG

 Can I convert all pages at once?

 Yes.
-All pages convert and download as a ZIP file with sequential naming.
+All pages convert simultaneously and download as a ZIP file with sequential naming.

 Can I convert just one specific page?

 Yes.
-Select the page number you want before clicking Convert.
+Select the specific page number you want before clicking Convert to get a single image.